psf/black/README.md

 by calling `:BlackUpgrade` and restarting Vim.

-If you need to do anything special to make your virtualenv work and install *Black* (for example you want to run a version from master), just create a virtualenv manually and point `g:black_virtualenv` to it.
+If you need to do anything special to make your virtualenv work and install *Black* (for example you want to run a version from master), create a virtualenv manually and point `g:black_virtualenv` to it.
 The plugin will use it.